schlomer/ripper/README.md

-# Ripper
-In-memory partitioned JSON database, with a transaction log.
+**In-memory partitioned JSON database, with a transaction log.**

 Ripper is a simple to use database for JSON objects and supports partitioned, indexed, and filtered look-ups.
 Layout is similar to commercial, large scale JSON databases you might know.

 **DO NOT consider Ripper to be industrial/commercial grade as testing has been limited.
 USE AT YOUR OWN RISK.**

-Host -> Data Servers -> Databases -> Containers -> JSON Objects
+**General Hierarchy:** Host Machine Ripper service(s) contain Data Servers that contain Databases that contain Containers that contain JSON Objects

 Records stored in containers are put in buckets by partition key.
 The combination of partition key and ID form the 'Primary Key' of the JSON object in a container.
 In addition to fast lookups by partition key, filter objects can be created to post-filter records after retrieving from memory, but before sending over the wire.